espiondev/source2blender/docs/source/TF2-Vanilla.rst

 Summary of Method 2
 """""""""""""""""""

-| This is written here as a smaller version to come back to so you don't have to read the entire thing if you're doing the process again.
+| This summary is a smaller guide to come back to so you don't have to read the entire thing if you're doing the process again.

-*    Download ``GCFScape``, ``Blender Source Tools``, and ``Crowbar``.
-Install ``Blender Source Tools`` as an addon into Blender.
+*    Download GCFScape, Blender Source Tools, and Crowbar.
+Install Blender Source Tools as an Add-on into Blender.
 (This step is only necessary for first time use).
 *    Extract the necessary class files into a folder of your choice.
 *    Open the ``.MDL`` file in Crowbar and Decompile it into another folder.
 *    Use Blender Source Tools to import the ``.QC`` file
-*    Remove or hide any unnecessary objects such as the hitbox or extra LODs.
+*    Remove or hide any unnecessary objects such as the hitbox or extra LOD models.

 .. _characterandrig_method2_detailed: